 She is now at work on a book tentatively titled "Translating Saracens" on European articulations of the place of Saracens or medieval Muslims in the transfer of antique heritage and political authority to medieval Europeans, or tranlatio imperii et studii.
-She has been invited to present her research at the University of Madison-Wisconsin, the University of Pittsburgh, Northwestern University, UCLA, and UC Berkeley.
 For a more detailed list of publications and lectures, please check out the Website link above.

 Courses Taught for MEIS: